MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Rectangle Pocket

-Rectangle Pocket finds the X and Y co-ordinates of the centre of a rectangular pocket (recessed feature) on a workpiece by descending into the pocket from an operator-chosen approximate centre-point, and then probing twice along each internal surface of the pocket, at the clearance distance inwards and inside of each expected corner.
+Rectangle Pocket finds the X and Y coordinates of the centre of a rectangular pocket (recessed feature) on a workpiece by descending into the pocket from an operator-chosen approximate centre-point, and then probing twice along each internal surface of the pocket, at the clearance distance inwards and inside of each expected corner.

 You will be asked to enter the following information:

-* **Width of Pocket** - The approximate width of the pocket, measured along the X axis.
-The surfaces along the X axis would be facing directly towards or away from you if you were standing at the front of the machine.
+* **Width of Pocket** - The approximate width of the pocket, measured along the X-axis.
+The surfaces along the X-axis would be facing directly towards or away from you if you were standing at the front of the machine.
-* **Length of Pocket** - The approximate length of the pocket, measured along the Y axis.
-The surfaces along the Y axis would be to the left and right of you, if you were standing at the front of the machine.
+* **Length of Pocket** - The approximate length of the pocket, measured along the Y-axis.
+The surfaces along the Y-axis would be to the left and right of you if you were standing at the front of the machine.
 * **Clearance** - The distance inwards from each corner and inside of each surface that will be used to calculate our starting points to probe.
 For example, when probing near the front left corner, our starting point would be the approximate location of the corner in X and Y (based on the operator-chosen approximate centre-point of the pocket, width and length) plus the clearance distance, in each (i.e. moving away, inwards, from the expected corner position).
-* **Overtravel** - The distance 'past' each expected surface to set the probe target location, which accounts for any inaccuracy in the operator-chosen centre-point of the pocket, or rotation of the pocket itself.
+* **Overtravel** - The distance 'past' each expected surface to set the probe-target location, which accounts for any inaccuracy in the operator-chosen centre-point of the pocket, or rotation of the pocket itself.
 * **Approximate Centre-Point** - You will be prompted to jog the probe or datum tool over the approximate centre-point of the pocket.
 * **Probe Depth** - The depth from the operator-chosen centre-point to descend to, before probing the inner surfaces of the pocket.